ViralTexts/gtr-clusters/clusters/18520205-sn84023200-HouseholdEconomy.md

 #### From _North Wales Chronicle_

 #### 1853-01-21 &middot; Bangor, Wales

 [This text is not available under an open license.]

 ---

 ## [From _The Lancaster ledger._](https://chroniclingamerica.loc.gov/lccn/sn84026900/1853-01-26/ed-1/seq-2)

 #### 1853-01-26 &middot; Lancaster, S.C.

 <table style="width: 100%;"><tr><td style="width: 50%">

-without exception that those scholars
-both sexes and all ages, who have hi
-access to newspapers at home, when cot
+rs at home, when cot
 pared with those who have not, ure.
 1. Better readers, excelling iu pi
 nunciation and emphasis and conseqnei